oneananda/AWS_Operations/Learning/007 AWS Web Application Firewall (WAF)/README.md

 AWS WAF helps defend against common threats like SQL injection, cross-site scripting (XSS), and other OWASP Top 10 security risks.

+### Rules

+- Customizable : WAF helps us to customize the rules.
+- Predefined : Lot of predefined rules are available at our disposal.

+### Integeration

+WAF can be integrated to Amazon CloudFront (CDN), Application Load Balancer (ALB), and API Gateway.

+### Features

+- Rule Groups: Collections of predefined rules.
+- Web ACLs (Access Control Lists): These are used to define which traffic is allowed or blocked.
+- Bot Control: AWS WAF offers bot control.
+- Rate-Based Rules: Protect against denial-of-service (DoS) attacks by limiting the rate of requests from a single IP address.

+### How It Works

+### Limitations

+### Twisted exam questions

+- Questions may ask about its use for network-level attacks, which it doesn't handle.